-Telegram content that gets saved: series, catalogues, reactions & channel navigation
+Telegram content that gets saved: series, catalogs, reactions & channel navigation

-Telegram content that gets saved: series, catalogues, reactions & channel navigation
+Telegram content that gets saved: series, catalogs, reactions & channel navigation

-This article outlines four structural elements that boost saves and long-term engagement on Telegram: content series, catalogues, reactions, and smart navigation.
+This article outlines four structural elements that boost saves and long-term engagement on Telegram: content series, catalogs, reactions, and smart navigation.

 Content series: build habit through continuity